andreasoie/Sports-Ball-Predicter/README.md

 # Sports-Ball-Predicter
-> A image classification model which tells you what kind of sports ball it is (or it its an egg).
+> A image classification model which tells you what kind of sports ball it is (or if its an egg).

 ## Notice